eNMS-automation/eNMS/docs/automation/scripts.rst

           db.session.commit()

 You can take a look at the other scripts for inspiration. ``custom_scripts.py`` contains a script called ``NornirPingScript`` that uses the Nornir automation framework to ping a device on ports 23 and 443.

+Finally, you will need to migrate the database (if you are testing the application with a SQLite database, delete the database and restart the application).